yanisdiallo/yanisdiallo.github.io/_pages/cv.md

 Key objectives include:
 * Developing architectures that link visual entities in images and textual descriptions to knowledge databases
 * Enabling semantic descriptions through ontology
-* Enhancing a robot's ability to interpret and communicate its understanding of the environment
+* Enhancing a robot\'s ability to interpret and communicate its understanding of the environment
 * Improving multimedia data processing and semantic understanding for better human-robot interactions

 Skills